AravindXD/VIT-DAA/README.md

 ## How to Use
   1. Run Solution Code: Each question’s solution can be executed individually.
-  2. Run Input Generator: Use the input generator to create randomized inputs and log the runtime data.
+  2. Run Input Generator: Use the input generator to create randomized inputs and log the runtime data.(Use g++ -std=c++11 to compile)
   3. Plot Graphs: Open the graph notebook to visualize time complexity using the recorded runtime data.

 Each LPS explores time complexity and performance analysis in different ways, providing insights into algorithm efficiency.